ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

 ### Attempting to add JavaScript

-Even though I was content just using CSS animation, I naturally had to also test to see if using a `<script>` tag inside of the `console.info` SVG would work.
+Even though I was content just using a CSS animation for my SVG, I naturally had to also test to see if using a `<script>` tag inside of the `console.info` SVG would work.
 In my mind, surely it wouldn't work because "security" and "circular references", right?

-To my surprised, my `console.log('test')` worked great!
-Even more surprising, the log was placed _before_ the SVG that was rendered in the console.
-I don't really understand why...
-Maybe it's because the browser renders the SVG as its own page and then logs it to the console?

-And, of course, the next thing I had to try was a `console.info` inside of a `console.info`.
-Sure enough, it works as well!
-Even having a `console.log` inside of the `console.info` that's inside of a `console.info` works 🤯.

-At this point, I was absolutely tickled with what I had discovered.
-This is such a cool and surprising little potential feature!

-Also at this point, I was pretty sure most most anything would work inside of the script tag.

-I tested DOM references by switching out some of the text using:
+My first test was just placing a `console.log` in a script tag in the SVG.
+To my surprise, it showed up!

+However, it logged _before_ the `console.info`.
+After a while of being confused, I realized that the log was from the HTML and not from the script inside the `console.info` SVG.

+To make sure that future tests were done properly, I made sure to clear the console properly before running the `console.info`.

+Then I did another test: using a DOM reference and changing the SVG text:

 ```html
 <tspan id="line1">thanks for</tspan>